Kate Hawkesby: 'Gangs aren't interested in holding your hand'

 So how on earth are we here?

-Why is gang violence escalating and getting worse, everybody acknowledges that's the case - and yet it just continues.
+Why is gang violence escalating and getting worse, everybody acknowledges that's the case, and yet it just continues.

 At what point does someone go, wait a minute, this approach where we sigh and say, "oh not everyone in a gang is a bad person", is not working.
 We have to get tougher and stronger.
 We have to forget for now all the "get alongside them" talk, and actually take some action.